openqa-scripts on osd/o3 should be deployed automatically (CD)

 IMHO the "openqa-scripts" repo on gitlab should use continuous deployment to deploy automatically to both instances osd/o3.
 See discussion in #12370 for reasoning.
 This might be a good idea to do with salt if it can auto-deploy on git repo change, otherwise we should use jenkins.

-#3 Updated by pevik almost 3 years ago
+#3 Updated by pevik about 3 years ago

 neither salt nor jenkins can do 'auto', but both can do polling :)